 By using a long shutter speed, you can capture light trails that would otherwise be invisible to the naked eye.
 With the right gear and camera settings, anyone can take stunning light trail photographs.

-And with Lightroom, editing light trails photos is easy and fun.
+And with Lightroom, editing light trail photos is easy and fun.

 So get out there and start capturing some light!